-Use Application Load Balancers as targets of a Network Load Balancer - Elastic Load Balancing
+Use an Application Load Balancer as a target of a Network Load Balancer - Elastic Load Balancing

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Use Application Load Balancers as targets of a Network Load Balancer
+Use an Application Load Balancer as a target of a Network Load Balancer

 You can create a target group with a single Application Load Balancer as the target, and configure your Network Load Balancer to forward traffic to it.
 In this scenario, the Application Load Balancer takes over the load balancing decision as soon as traffic reaches it.
 This configuration combines the features of both load balancers and offers the following advantages: